25prabhu10/notes/docs/Concepts/Databases/MongoDB/MongoDB_Udemy.md

   - To prevent insertion of duplicate values we can use `$ne` (not-equal-to) operator. `db.movies.updateOne({"titles" : {"$ne": "Jaws"}, {$push: {"titles": "Jaws"}}},`

   - To prevent duplicates and treat an array as a set, use `$addToSet`.
-The `$each` operator can be used along with this operator, not with `$ne` operator.
+The `$each` operator can be used along with this operator, not with `$ne` operator

     ```javascript
     db.movies.updateOne({ name: 1 }, { $addToSet: { genre: "Comedy" } });